 Riding at night can be especially dangerous because it is hard to see and be seen.
 Lights can enhance your line of sight and signal to others on the road that you are approaching.
 Bike lights come in different colors and can be added to the front or back of your bike, your helmet, or even your wheels.

 Almost everyone who cycles these days wears a helmet, and some states even require it.
 Even if your state does not require it, wearing a helmet while cycling is a good idea.
-Helmets protect you from a head injury in the event of an accident.
+Helmets protect you from a head injury in the event of an accidental fall or crash.
 Helmets come in different sizes and have adjustable straps to fit your head correctly, so ensure that your helmet fits properly to protect you better.

 Similar to bike lights, reflectors are a great tool to make others on the road aware of your presence.
 A reflector is less intense than a light but still helps cars, cyclists and pedestrians see you at night.
 Many bikes come with reflectors pre-installed, and they can be located anywhere on the bike.
 Most often, they appear on the rear, front and wheels of the bike.